kapetan-io/querator/doc/adr/0002-naming-consistency.md

 However, if your type is `time.Time` then it should be named `ReservationDeadline`.
 This is consistent with many golang libraries like `context.Context`.
 For example, `context.WithTimeout(context.Context, time.Duration)`.

+#### Items vs Messages
+* An *item* typically refers to a single entry or element in a collection or queue.
+An item can be any type of data or object that is stored and processed in the queue.
+* A *message* is the basic unit of data that is transmitted between applications or services.

+While both "message" and "item" can refer to a single unit of data in a queue, the term "message" often carries a more specific meaning related to communication and messaging systems, whereas "item" is more generic and can be used in various queue-based contexts.
+Since Querator can be used for many different applications beyond "message" delivery.
+We prefer to use the term "item" or more specifically "Queue Item" when discussing "items" in the queue and avoid using the term "message" in code and our API.

+One could make the argument that Querator delivers a "message" to a consumer regardless of how it is used.
+You could also make the argument that anything in the body of an HTTP request or websocket payload is a "message".
+But I don't apply broad terms to such things.
+I may yet live to regret this, but, Querator manages "items" in a queue, not "messages".
+I have spoken. `<insert mandalorian meme here>`

 ## Consequences

 Emotional Turmoil, aka a big storm of feelings inside that can be hard to handle.